SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 Reference to the `GameEntity` object that is spawned.

 **cost**
-Resource amount spent to intiate creation.
+Resource amount spent to initiate creation.
 Cancelling the creation results in a refund of the spent resources.

 **creation_time**
 Time until the game entity is spawned from the creating game entity.